amandakoire/amandakoire.github.io/events.md

 Lecture: **Dr. Rebecca Woo**, Assistant Professor of Psychiatry at Emory School of Medicine, "Perinatal ADHD", **February 6th at 7pm EST**

 **March**\
+Lecture: **Dr. Anita Clayton**, Chair of Psychiatry and Neurobehavioral Sciences and Professor of Clinical Obstetrics and Gynecology at the University of Virginia.
+"Psychiatry and Sexual Medicine",  **March 5th at 7pm EST** (Event Co-Hosted with The Medical Student Forum on Female Sexual Medicine)

 Panel discussion: **'Meet the Women's Mental Health Fellows'**, **March 18th at 7pm EST**

+**April**\
+Lecture: Dr. Kristina Deligiannidis, Director, Women's Behavioral Health at Zucker Hillside Hospital of Northwell Health, "Perinatal Depression: New Research into Pathophysiology and Neuroactive Steroid Treatment Development", **April 11th at 5pm EST**